ousbaailyas/BIND9_script/README.md

 # BIND9

 BIND is a suite of software for interacting with the Domain Name System.
-Its most prominent component, named, performs both of the main DNS server roles, acting as an authoritative name server for DNS zones and as a recursive resolver in the network.
+Its most prominent component, named, performs both of the main DNS server roles, acting as an authoritative name server for DNS zones and as a recursive resolver in the network. it was initially released in 2000 and is regularly maintained by the Internet Systems Consortium.

 # BIND9_script
 A simple script to setup bind9 tool